 The Company accounts for stock-based compensation in accordance with the provisions of FASB ASC 718, "Compensation-Stock Compensation" ("FASB ASC 718").
 FASB ASC 718 requires share-based payments to employees, including grants of restricted stock, to be recognized as equity or liabilities at the fair value on the date of grant and to be expensed over the applicable vesting period.
-The vesting periods for restricted shares range between two to five years with either quarterly or annual vesting installments.
+The vesting periods for restricted shares range between one to four years with annual vesting installments.